 user_data = local.user_data_content

-}terraform console for debugging.A well-organized project is a maintainable project.
-If you're new to module authoring, start with our getting started with Terraform modules guide.
+}terraform console for debugging.A well-organized project is one you can actually maintain.
+If you're new to writing modules, start with our getting started with Terraform modules guide.

 Standard File Layout: